exactly-once/Home/content/posts/exactly-once-http.md

 #### Phase 2 - POST

 The second phase happens during the side effects publication.
 In this phase the caller issues `POST` to the same URL as previous `PUT`.
 This is the moment when the target service actually does the processing.
-The response is not returned directly but stored by the target services in a blob.
+The response is not returned directly but stored by the target service in a blob.

 #### Phase 3 - GET